JOE MARTINEZ v. EMPLOYMENT BACKGROUND INVESTIGATIONS, LLC

 UNITED STATES DISTRICT COURT FOR THE DISTRICT OF MARYLAND

-Consumers About Whom Employment Background
+Consumers About Whom Employment Background Investigations LLC

-Investigations LLC Issued Consumer Reports
+Issue Consumer Reports

 Could Get Money from a Class Action Settlement

 A federal court authorized this notice.
 This is not a solicitation from a lawyer.
+You are not being sued.

 • There has been a class action lawsuit filed against Employment Background Investigations, LLC (“EBI”).
 The lawsuit claims that EBI’s reports contained criminal history that required EBI to send notice to consumers who were the subjects of those reports, and EBI did not do so.
 EBI denies it did anything wrong and denies any liability whatsoever.